 The New David T. Beals III Studios for Art & Technology

 We are so pleased to announce that the construction on the new David T. Beals III Studios for Art & Technology is finally complete.
-The studios are currently being filled with the latest cutting-edge technology including 3-D printers, cameras and scanners; laser cutters; touch-screens; and computer numeric control (CNC) routers to advance our student’s outstanding making capabilities and allow for instruction on the most innovative processes in art and design.
+The studios are filled with the latest cutting-edge technology including 3-D printers, cameras and scanners; laser cutters; touch-screens; and computer numeric control (CNC) routers to advance our student’s outstanding making capabilities and allow for instruction on the most innovative processes in art and design.

 Vanderslice Hall Restoration Project